HSLL175848494/ThreadPool/README.en.md

 ## Others

-Although I attempted to replace the queue in the original version with a lock-free queue, no significant performance improvement was observed in the single-producer performance tests.
+> I attempted to replace the queue in the current thread pool with a lock-free queue and implemented **[LFThreadPool](https://github.com/HSLL175848494/LFThreadPool)**.
-**Lock-free queue replacement version**: [LFThreadPool](https://github.com/HSLL175848494/LFThreadPool)
+Under different batch sizes and varying numbers of producer/consumer threads, the new approach and the original thread pool each have their own advantages.